 Oct, Nov, Dec

-If the due date for a report or tax payment falls Saturday, Sunday, or a legal holiday, reports and payments are considered on time if they are received on or before the following business day.
+If the due date for a report or tax payment falls on a Saturday, Sunday, or legal holiday, reports and payments are considered on time if they are received on or before the following business day.

 Step 9.
 Do year-end payroll tax reports.
-Send the federal Forms W-2s (for employees) and 1099s (for contractors) by Jan.
+Send the federal W-2 forms (for employees) and 1099 forms (for contractors) by Jan.
 31 following the year for which you’re reporting.
 You’ll also need to send copies to the IRS along with a summary form for each.

 Illinois Payroll Laws, Taxes & Regulations